Fukaya A_\infty structures associated to Lefschetz fibrations. II

 but not canonical ones.
 To see that, note that the sign of $\delta$ depends on our identification of the base with the standard complex plane $\bC$.
 Reversing that identification ($y \mapsto -y$) takes $\delta$ to $-\delta$.
 To construct \eqref{eq:reverse-delta}, one has to rotate the plane by some amount in $\pi + 2\pi\bZ$, and different choices yield different maps \eqref{eq:reverse-delta}.

-\begin{remark} Equivalently, one can say that $\mathit{HF}^*(\phi,\delta,\epsilon)$ carries a canonical automorphism, induced by a full rotation of the plane (whose angle is thought of as an additional parameter), or equivalently by conjugation with the global monodromy.
-Then, \eqref{eq:reverse-delta} is unique up to composition with powers of that automorphism. \end{remark}
+\begin{remark} One way to think of the ambiguity in \eqref{eq:reverse-delta} is as follows. $\mathit{HF}^*(\phi,\delta,\epsilon)$ carries a canonical automorphism, induced by a full rotation of the plane (whose angle is thought of as an additional parameter), or equivalently by conjugation with the global monodromy.
+Then, \eqref{eq:reverse-delta} is unique up to composition with powers of that automorphism.

+Another version of the same explanation goes as follows: on can allow translations over the base in any direction, corresponding to a parameter $\delta \in \bC^*$ (for compatibility with our previous notation, the translation would have to be by $i\delta$).
+For fixed $\epsilon$, these more general Floer cohomology groups $\mathit{HF}^*(\phi,\delta,\epsilon)$ would be canonical locally trivial in $\delta$, which means that they would form a local system over $\bC^*$.
+The previously mentioned automorphism is just the holonomy of the local system, and \eqref{eq:reverse-delta} would be a parallel transport map between two different fibres. \end{remark}

 \begin{lemma} For any $\epsilon_- < \epsilon_+$ which satisfy \eqref{eq:no-reeb}, one has $\mathit{HF}^*(\phi,\delta,\epsilon_-) \iso \mathit{HF}^*(\phi,\delta,\epsilon_+)$. \end{lemma}

 \begin{proof} Our strategy follows that of Lemma \ref{th:no-wall}.
 We enlarge the given $E$ by attaching a conical piece to the boundary of each fibre, as in \eqref{eq:attach-cone}: